dleemiller/CnakeCharmer/README.md

 ## Project Goals

-Due to the vast amount of python code available for training language models, LLMs are increasingly getting better at producing python code.
+Due to the vast amount of python code available for training language models, LLMs are pretty good at generating it.
+Not coincidentally, LLMs are also capable of writing good, but *not-quite-there* cython code.
+This is strictly a training data gap.

-Due to the similarity in syntax between Python and Cython, LLMs are likely capable of making translations between Python and Cyth    logging.info(benchmark_registry.items()) on code.
+The intentional similarity between Python and Cython syntax is fortuitous:
+- translation from python to cython is more straightforward
+- has advantages in LLM reasoning patterns for thinking between syntaxes
+- interoperability creates an easy testing environment

 This is a desirable capability, as it would facilitate tools that can profile and automate performance improving-capabilities to existing codebases.

-Currently however, automated translation capability seems to underperform, with simple syntax mistakes that could be easily improved with example data.
+Currently however, automated translation capability seems to **underperform**, with simple syntax mistakes that could be easily improved with example data, and ideally, supervised fine-tuning.

 To that end, we set a target of **10,000 Python->Cython implementations** as a "living codebase" that can be compiled, benchmarked and tested.
 This allows us to write the dataset as code, while testing performance,